Types of Board Games

 Types of Board Games - Family Board Games - Flash Point

-Family games usually have simple rules and fun gameplay, which is why they are some of the most popular types of board games around.
+The combination of simple rules and fun themes is why family games are some of the most popular types of board games around.

 Examples: Flash Point: Fire Rescue | Castle Panic